Frequently Asked Questions and Information

 Can I feed the horses?

 For any session of 2 hours or longer there will be time at the beginning of the session to meet and groom the horse.
 We might also be able to make some time with shorter sessions if the horse is not busy.
-Please contact us if you would like to feed the horses.
+Since the horses are seeing lots of people we ask that you do not feed the horses directly.
+If you have a treat for them we will put them in the feed bucket.

 Again, for sessions of 2 hours or longer, there will be time to tack your horse.
 This will always be under the supervision of a trek leader for your safety and